The key to mindful presenting is having clarity of your ‘M’ POINT?

 What problems of theirs would this solve and what opportunities would it create?

-What’s the difference between the status quo and the new beginnings of tomorrow’s CRM?
+What’s the difference between the status quo and the opportunities your idea presents

-Is it to make your audience’s lives better, easier, happier, different…?
+To make your audience’s lives better, easier, happier, different?

 Some people say their motivation is simply that it’s their job; that’s what they are paid to do and that’s it.